CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.

 ### Part a)

-#### Drupal specific control support
+#### CivicActions Responsibility

 CivicActions ensures audit records are generated for its web and event logs as required in AU-2 and AU-3 for servers, application, database and network components.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.

 ### Part b)

-#### Drupal specific control support
+#### CivicActions Responsibility

 The selected auditable events described in AU-2 are coordinated by CivicActions internal admins and client security/operations officers for each component of the production system.